epcervantes7/btmorphmirror/docs/readme.rst

 Neurons not only look like the branching of trees, their structure is, mathematically speaking a tree structure because they can be represented as graphs without cycles.
 More precisely, when disregarding the soma, a neuron is a binary tree.
 That is a tree with at most two children at any node.
 As such, a **tree data structure** provides an intuitive representation of a morphology and can be easily probed to calculate morphometric features.

 The tree is implemented as a linked list data structure (STree2).
-Each item in the list/tree is a node (SNode2) and contains pointers to its parent (``get_parent``) and its children (``get_children``).
-Each node can store *something* in its designated ``content`` container.
-By design, the content is a Python dict and in this library it has at least one key: ``'p3d'``, a P3D2 object.
+Each item in the list/tree is a node (SNode2) and contains pointers to its parent (:code:`get_parent`) and its children (:code:`get_children`).
+Each node can store *something* in its designated :code:`content` container.
+By design, the content is a Python dict and in this library it has at least one key: :code:`'p3d'`, a P3D2 object.
 Obviously, this tree data structure resembles strongly the structure of an SWC file.

 Schematically, it looks like this: